 The most common metric is simply the number of times that inventory is sold over time.
 This metric can be expressed as a rate (e.g., how many times per year stock is sold) or as a percentage (e.g., what percentage of inventory is sold each year) and helps in gauging if a product is doing well or poorly and actions can be taken accordingly.

 Another standard metric is the average inventory level, which measures how much inventory is on hand at any given time.
 This metric is important because it helps show how quickly stock moves through the company and which items need to be replenished at a faster rate than others.
 It also shows which items are being underutilized and are eating up storage space.

 Day Sales in Inventory

 Finally, another metric sometimes used to measure the stock turnover ratio is the day’s sales in inventory (DSI) metric.
 This measures the days it takes to sell all the inventory on hand.
 This metric is important because it can help show how efficiently a company sells its inventory.
 It also helps companies analyze which parts of their sales strategy are working and which aren’t.
 To calculate the day’s sales of inventory, you can use the day’s sales of inventory formula:

-Days Sales of Inventory = (Average Inventory ÷ COGS), multiplied by 365.
+Days Sales in Inventory Forumula = (Average Inventory ÷ COGS), multiplied by 365.